hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### How do I autostart my favorite apps?

-Using the window rules to assign apps to workspace you can open a bunch of applications on various workspaces.
+Using the window rules to assign apps to workspaces, you can open a bunch of applications on various workspaces.
 The following method will start these apps silently (i.e. without the flickering from workspace to workspace).